GoldenCorgi/Incognito-Waterfall_SCDFXIBM/README.md

 Using Waterfall, instead of the traditional voice-call to relay information slowly, responders can upload photographs of the situation and provide geo-location tags from the mobile phone’s in-built GPS.
 By leveraging IBM cloud’s image recognition, images uploaded will be used to assess and immediately classify the emergency situation accurately in real-time.

 These essential information will be clearly displayed as a dashboard on Waterfall for SCDF personnel.
-Waterfall will also give helpful guides to responders and these guides are translated to multiple languages using the IBM Watson Translator.
+Waterfall will also provide helpful guides to responders and these guides are translated to multiple languages using the IBM Watson Translator.
+With the IBM Watson Text To Speech, these guides will be available in the form of both text and audio.

 # The architecture of your proposed solution
 ![architecture](/assets/architecture.png)